 People are often confused by how to refer to Chinese money.
 In English you can call the Chinese dollar.
 In Chinese it has 3 common names and 2 symbols in use.

-The symbol for the Chinese Yuan is "¥". however, in most stores and restaurants in China, the symbol is represented by the Chinese character "元".
+The official symbol for the Chinese Yuan is ¥, however, in most stores and restaurants in China, the symbol is represented by this character instead: 元.

-Please note that Chinese Yuan or RMB is only used in Mainland China.
-Hong Kong's currency is the Hong Kong Dollar, and Macau's currency is called Pataca.
+The Chinese Yuan or RMB is only used in Mainland China.
+Hong Kong’s currency is the Hong Kong Dollar, and Macau’s currency is called the Pataca.